Life Admin Hub › Tax › Occupation Tax Tips › Tax Deductions for Labourers: Top 14 Tax Deductions to claim

 Record What Tools You Buy

-If you’re a labourer and your own boss, you will no doubt be buying a lot of different tools.
+If you’re a labourer you will no doubt be buying a lot of different tools for yourself.
 Make sure you keep the receipts for these tools because they are expenses you can claim back on tax.

 Car Expenses